MaterDev/MaterDev/README.md

 ## 👾 My Technical Journey

 Throughout my career, I've engaged in full-stack, agile, and test-driven projects, working on both consumer-facing and enterprise technology developments.
-My focus has been on IoT, embracing the DevOps model and pair programming.

 I'm also passionate about education and mentorship, guiding aspiring software developers on their journey, sharing my expertise, and creating a supportive learning environment.